32blogby Studio Mitsu

 • The @csv filter handles CSV formatting automatically, including quoting and escaping

-• // "N/A" is the alternative operator — it returns a default when a value is null
+• // "N/A" is the alternative operator — it returns a default when a value is null or false

 • Pagination is handled with a simple loop until an empty response